This article will provide information on watercress, tomatoes, bok choi, radishes, and more of the easiest vegetables to grow in your veggie garden.

 Reduplication of Filipino words is deemed weird by non-speakers but these Tagalog reduplicated words are unique on their own.
 Some even conveys the meaning without repetition.
 Have you heard these examples of Tagalog reduplicated words?

-Categorized Filipino or Tagalog phrases with English translations about love, errands, travel phrases in Filipino as well as meal time phrases.
-Filipino or Tagalog work related phrases are listed too for healthcare workers.
+Categorized Filipino or Tagalog phrases with English translations about love, errands, travel phrases and for those working in the healthcare.

-Ilocano phrases for everyday use, in almost any occasion.
-So whether you're an Ilocano learner for just some handy Ilocano phrases or serious about getting yourself into learning to speak the language, here's a list of Ilocano phrases for you.
+Here are some handy Ilocano phrases for everyday use in a variety of common occasions.
+Whether you're a traveler looking for some handy phrases or you're serious about learning to speak the language, this list of translations should prove useful.

 Tagalog affixes are one of the most confusing part of learning the language.
 Take a plunge on the topic and learn what's the meaning of Tagalog verb affixes that you encounter everyday and when to use Filipino affixes mag, mala, an and more.